jondashkyle/project-starterkit/readme.md

 ### `/public`

-this is all static. if there is anything which needs to be dynamic, i’ll create a JSON endpoint to populate state spererately from this build, most oftentimes using an installation of [kirby](https://getkirby.com/).
+this is what ends up on your server. if there is anything which needs to be dynamic, i’ll create a JSON endpoint to populate state spererately from this build, most oftentimes using an installation of [kirby](https://getkirby.com/).

 ### `/bin`

 these are tiny build scripts used within the scripts section of `package.json`. also handy to throw additional scripts in here, such as data parsing or image resizing utils.

+### `/documents`

+contains any non-public files related to the project, such as assets from the client, design files, invoices, etc…

 ## installation